AgeOfAlgorithms/Algo-s-CTF-Writeups/retired/Dancers on a Wire/README.md

 hard

 ## Challenge Description
-xxxA tiny echo service installs a strict seccomp allowlist that kills most syscalls.
+A tiny echo service installs a strict seccomp allowlist that kills most syscalls.
 No open*, no execve, no mprotect.
 That said - there's still a bit to work with.

 Goal: print the contents of the flag to stdout.